ScandiumSG/ITP_DiaryApplication/diary/core/src/main/java/diary/json/README.md

 A downside is that GSON is not currently [under development](https://old.reddit.com/r/androiddev/comments/684flw/why_use_moshi_over_gson/dgx3gpm/?context=3), but in maintenance mode.
 New features to java is therefore unlikely to be supported by GSON in the future, but critical bugs and minor fixes do currently get implemented.

+# File storage

+The file storage is based on implicit storage, json files are stored in the src/main/resources folder of the project run.
+This is done to ensure that the saved JSON entries are stored in a safe location that is easy and predictable to access for the project code.
+We also consider this approach advantageous to keep all facets of the project within one folder, making it easy to keep track of all associated files and remove project files when project done.

 ## _Why is the project not migrated to Moshi, the successor of GSON?_

 GSON fullfill all requirements set for this project.
 The nature of the Diary project does not require better separation of possible exceptions thrown nor does it benefit from Kotlin support.